Meet our Board

-Dan Roberts, Vice President/Secretary
+Dan Roberts, President

 Lynn Applegate, Treasurer

-David Kessler, Board Member
+David Kessler, Secretary

 David Kessler has organized conferences and events of all sizes, and has been singing and sailing for about as long as he can remember.
 He grew up in New England, where he learned to sail, sing, and appreciate the region’s coast and history, and where he founded several singing and educational events.
 He moved to Seattle in 2013 and has since been learning about the maritime history and music of the Northwest.
 He is Co-Producer of the Ig Nobel Prize Ceremony (an award for improbable scientific research), and is half of the singing duo Kessler and Perasso.

 Chris Roe is a performing songwriter and musician, and has been an active participant in the Seattle maritime, celtic, and contradance communities for over 30 years.
 She is known as a folklorist and authority on maritime and folk music.
 She was a founding member of the all-woman chantey band Broadside, and has performed solo and in a variety of musical company.
 She organized a pub sing back in the nineties, and she has been an enthusiastic supporter of participatory song for over thirty years.
 Chris is a founding member of the Puget Sound Revels Board and is director of the group The Village Carolers.
-She was employed as a database administrator with Seattle Opera from 1983 to 2012.
+She was employed as a database administrator with Seattle Opera from 1983 to 2012

 Chris Glanister (emeritus)